vokac/iam-website/content/en/docs/tasks/user/getting-a-token/_index.md

 [RFC][oauth-device-code-flow].

-After having registered a client with the device flow enabled (see [client registration section](client-registration.md)), the device code flow can be used to obtain a token using a script like the one [here][dc-get-token-script] which does the following:
+After having registered a client with the device flow enabled (see [client registration section][client-registration-ref]), the device code flow can be used to obtain a token using a script like the one [here][dc-get-token-script] which does the following: